ayushmishra2005/solana-fhe-confidential-token-lab/README.md

 Phase 1 uses Zama's open-source TFHE-rs library for the actual homomorphic computation performed by the native Rust worker.

-This project is not affiliated with or endorsed by Solana Foundation, Zama, or OpenZeppelin.
-It is not a Solana, SPL, or Zama standard.
+This is an independent research prototype built with Solana/Anchor and Zama's TFHE-rs.
 It has not been audited and is not intended for production or real-value custody.

 ## Why this project exists